Skip to main content

 Region: Nationwide

-Traditional South African sausage popular in Botswana, made with beef and pork, flavored with coriander.
+A South African sausage that caught on in Botswana, made with beef and pork and seasoned with coriander.

 Chicken Dust